 - Effective feedback and improvement mechanisms are in place at all levels of EWS to provide systematic evaluation and ensure system improvement over time.

 This MHEWS initiative supports development and strengthening of early warning systems with systematic DRR projects currently underway in South East Europe, Caribbean, Central America and Southeast Asia.

 National and Regional Assessments related to MHEWS

-The WMO DRR Programme has conducted a number of assessments of WMO Members to document national capacities gaps and needs to contribute to all aspects of disaster risk reduction including risk assessment, risk reduction including sectoral planning, early warning systems and education and knowledge sharing.
+WMO DRR Services Division has conducted a number of assessments of WMO Members to document national capacities gaps and needs to contribute to all aspects of disaster risk reduction including risk assessment, risk reduction including sectoral planning, early warning systems and education and knowledge sharing.
 Three major assessments related to MHEWS include:

 2006 DRR benchmark national assessment of WMO Members

 which assessed.
-Of the 187 members of WMO at the time, 139 (74%) countries participated in this survey.
+Of the 187 members of WMO at the time, 139 (74 per cent) countries participated in this survey.
 In conjunction with the national assessment, a regional assessment was conducted to assess regional capacities and partnerships that could be leveraged to support meteorological, hydrological and climate related information to countries, particularly those with the least resources.
 The final report is available for download here.